top of page

 Burnout Work Culture

-Many organizations claim the recruiting process, training the interview committee, or the person they interviewed not being the person who was hired as the issue (the "trickery").
+Many organizations claim that the recruiting process, training the interview committee, or the person they interviewed is not the person who was hired as the issue (the "trickery").
 Though this may be valid, the real question is how transparent were you about your organizational norms, the great and not-so-great habits, to ensure alignment?
-These norms range from staff engagement (communications, leveraging the team's abilities and expertise) to leadership styles (micromanagement, dictatorship, democratic, laissez-faire, etc.).
-In addition to insight from exit interviews, which should be managed by an external partner for candor, honest reflections on internal practices hold organizations accountable for continuous improvement in the same way expected for employees' growth and self-awareness.
+These norms range from staff engagement (communications, leveraging the team's abilities and expertise, collaboration) to leadership styles (micromanagement, dictatorship, democratic, laissez-faire, etc.).
+In addition to insights from exit interviews, which should be managed by an external partner to ensure candor, honest reflections on internal practices to hold organizations accountable for continuous improvement, just as they are expected for employees' growth and self-awareness.

 So, outside of auditing hiring practices, how do you know if cultural norms or leadership are causing employee attrition?
 Here are our top 3 indicators with solutions.

 Sink or swim practices.
-This occurs when a person is thrown into a role or situation without resources, guidance, or knowledge to prepare them for success.
+This occurs when a person is thrown into a role or situation without the necessary resources, guidance, or knowledge to prepare them for success.
 This cultural norm is displayed when observing how an employee adjusts and responds to an issue to 'prove' their resilience and expertise, left to 'figure things out' due to leadership capacity, or viewed as a professional rite of passage.
 But would you trust someone who knows there is a hole in the pavement in your walking direction that you don't see, only to observe you fall?
-How does this act support that person to get acclimated and immerse themselves into the work culture to create value?
-If there are challenges an employee should be aware of that impact their experience and performance, the leadership role is to be a resource by providing context and guidance for their team to make informed decisions that will hopefully lead to a successful outcome.
+How does this act support that person to get acclimated and immerse themselves in the work culture to create value?
+If there are challenges that impact an employee's experience and performance, the leadership role is to provide context and guidance, enabling their team to make informed decisions that lead to a successful outcome.
 Discussing these nuances during onboarding and planning meetings helps to build a positive rapport that leads to trust and loyalty.
 While some roles may require agility and the ability to navigate ambiguity, front-loading information shows mutual investment for team success.

 Overworked and unhealthy boundaries.
 Ambitious organizational goals are great, but if there are expectations for employees to work relentlessly, it shows a lack of boundaries and respect for your team's time and indicates poor capacity planning.
 Practices like working during lunch or after work hours will cause staff burnout, low performance, and possibly health issues (stress, anxiety, etc.).
-There may be peak seasons within the role that requires more commitment, but this should be balanced out for team recovery and not be a daily practice.
+There may be peak seasons within the role that require more commitment, but this should be balanced out for team recovery and not be a daily practice.
 Leaders should reevaluate goals based on current team capacity and infrastructure to determine if they are realistic performance expectations, redefine priorities, and course correct milestones and timelines accordingly.
-If you are a leader motivated to work after work hours, schedule your emails for the following day so your team does not feel compelled to respond in the evening based on your work habits.
+If you are a leader who works outside of regular hours, consider scheduling your emails for the next day.
+This way, your team won't feel pressured to respond in the evening due to your work habits.

 Undervalued at the workplace.
 54% of employees left organizations because they felt unappreciated, and this number increases for women and employees of color (McKinsey & Company, 2021).
-If employee contributions are undermined, there is no acknowledgment of accomplishments for motivation, or worse, leadership plagiary ("Hidden Figures" still exists), employees will disengage and explore other opportunities.
-It's essential for leaders to consistently pause and reflect on their team roles and performance to celebrate small and large wins within the organization and support them throughout their work journey with empathy and compassion.
+If employee contributions are undermined, there is no acknowledgment of accomplishments for motivation, or worse, leadership plagiarism ("Hidden Figures" still exists), employees will disengage and explore other opportunities.
+It's essential for leaders to consistently pause and reflect on their team roles and performance, celebrating both small and large wins within the organization, and supporting their team members throughout their work journey with empathy and compassion.
 However, ethically, plagiarism is just wrong and toxic leadership.

 bottom of page